deyan18/travel-app-kotlin/README.md

 ## Future Development

 This app is just the beginning of what I plan to build.
 In the future, I plan to continue the development of the app as an iOS app in Swift.
-I also plan to integrate Firebase to provide real-time data synchronization, user authentication, and cloud storage.
+I also plan to integrate Firebase to provide real-time data synchronization, user authentication, cloud storage, firestore, analytics, notifications...

 ## Conclusion